not16bitbrian/Homebrew-flutter-application/README.md

-# homebrew
+# homebrew (Now Completed Project)

 A new Flutter project.
+Due to the file amount and private repository this was originally done on with industry practices of the CI/CD pipeline and development, this is uploaded here as a zip file.

 ## Getting Started